cecilia-balocchi/particle-optimization/README.md

 # Crime in Philadelphia: Bayesian Clustering with Particle Optimization

-This repository contains the code for replication of the results in the paper "Crime in Philadelphia: Bayesian Clustering with Particle Optimization" by Balocchi, Deshpandee, George and Jensen.
+This repository contains the code for replication of the results in the paper "Crime in Philadelphia: Bayesian Clustering with Particle Optimization" by Balocchi, Deshpande, George and Jensen.
 It also contains an Rcpp implementation of the particle optimization algorithm.

 The sub-directory `one_partition` contains the code for a model where there is only one latent partitition, and corresponds to the simulations reported in section 4.